 A great mobile app stands out in both appearance, ease of use and features.
 The use of animation adds subtle beauty, functional ease and elements of user-friendliness to the app.
 This is why UI/UX developer needs to know the intricacies of using animation to the benefit of the mobile app users.
 Today, a beautiful mobile app design is a basic criterion and use of animation throughput subtle layers can do a lot to the users.

-Are you a Dedicated Front End Programmers and do you want to build an app an with excellent look, feel and usability?
+Are you a mobile app design and do you want to build an app an with excellent look, feel and usability?
 Let us explain here 10 creative ways to use animation in mobile apps.

 Visual feedback is an irreplaceable element in any user interface.
 Just the way real-world objects move with our pushes, in the digital platforms also the audience expect a similar responsiveness from the screen elements.
 For example, with swiping gestures and finger taps a button can move or the screen can show some transitions.
 These are visual feedback to user interactions.